 The main diving locations in Timor Leste can be broken down into four main areas – in and around the capital Dili, coastal locations to the east and west of Dili, the island of Atauro roughly in between Alor & Wetar and the island of Jaco at the far eastern tip of the country.

 Dili Dive Site Summary: The sites I have dived around Dili were all shore dives and mainly muck/critter sites such as Tasi Tolu and the Pertamina Jetty, plus Dili Rock which is a mixture of critters and coral gardens.

-Coastal Dive Site Summary: All the sites I have dived east and west of Dili were also shores dives and were mainly on reefs and bommies close to the shore and offered some excellent diving.
-The coast road in both directions from Dili is very scenic and although quite a lot of time is consumed driving to the sites, I really quite enjoyed the whole experience.
+Coastal Dive Site Summary: All the sites I have dived east and west of Dili were also shores dives.
+The dives were mainly on reefs and bommies close to the shore and offered some excellent diving.
+The coast road in both directions from Dili are very scenic.
+So although quite a lot of time is consumed driving to the sites, I really quite enjoyed the whole experience.

-Atauro Dive Site Summary: On my first trip to Timor Leste as I was diving with Dive Timor Lorosae and their boat was out of action due to a force majeure situation and the replacement had yet to arrive from Australia… So I was unable to get over to Atauro, which was a big disappointment as I had heard some excellent things about it.
+Atauro Dive Site Summary: On my first trip to Timor Leste as I was diving with Dive Timor Lorosae.
+Unfortunately their boat was out of action due to a force majeure situation.
+And the replacement had yet to arrive from Australia… So I was unable to get over to Atauro.
+Which was a big disappointment as I had heard some excellent things about it.

-Jaco Dive Site Summary: I have also heard great things about Jaco, but it’s remote location means it can only really be dived from a liveaboard and I will also update this guide soon as I have been there.
+Jaco Dive Site Summary: I have also heard great things about Jaco.
+But it’s remote location means it can only really be dived from a liveaboard… I will also update this guide soon as I have been there.